Contact dermatitis: Signs and symptoms

-While either form of contact dermatitis can affect any part of the body, irritant contact dermatitis often affects the hands, which have been exposed by resting in or dipping into a container (sink, pail, tub, swimming pools with high chlorine) containing the irritant.
+While either form of contact dermatitis can affect any part of the body, irritant contact dermatitis often affects the hands, which have been exposed by resting in or dipping into a container containing an irritant.
+Common irritants include water, soaps, solvents, and detergents.

 Causes

 The percentage of cases attributable to occupational contact dermatitis varies substantially depending on the industries that predominate, the employment that people have, the risks to which they are exposed, the centers that record cases, and variances in defining and confirming diagnoses.

 Common causes of allergic contact dermatitis include: nickel allergy, 14K or 18K gold, Balsam of Peru (Myroxylon pereirae), and chromium.
 In the Americas they include the oily, urushiol-containing coating from plants of the genus Toxicodendron: poison ivy, poison oak, and poison sumac.
 Millions of cases occur each year in North America alone.
 The alkyl resorcinols in Grevillea banksii and Grevillea 'Robyn Gordon' are responsible for contact dermatitis.
 Bilobol, another alkyl resorcinol found in Ginkgo biloba fruits, is also a strong skin irritant.

-Common causes of irritant contact dermatitis include solvents, metalworking fluids, latex, kerosene, ethylene oxide, paper, especially papers coated with chemicals and printing inks, certain foods and drink, food flavorings and spices, perfume, surfactants in topical medications and cosmetics, alkalis, low humidity from air conditioning, and many plants.
+Common causes of irritant contact dermatitis include solvents, metalworking fluids, latex, kerosene, ethylene oxide, paper, especially papers coated with chemicals and printing inks, certain foods and drink, food flavorings and spices, perfumes and other fragrances used in cosmetics and cleaning products, surfactants in topical medications and cosmetics, alkalis, low humidity from air conditioning, and many plants.
 Other common causes of irritant contact dermatitis are harsh alkaline soaps, detergents, and cleaning products.

-There are three types of contact dermatitis: irritant contact dermatitis; allergic contact dermatitis; and photocontact dermatitis.
-Photocontact dermatitis is divided into two categories: phototoxic and photoallergic.
+There are four types of contact dermatitis: irritant contact dermatitis; allergic contact dermatitis; protein contact dermatitis; and photo contact dermatitis.
+Photo contact dermatitis is divided into two categories: phototoxic and photoallergic.